JustinMind123/mirrora/README.md

 ## 📧 Contact Support

-If you are experiencing issues or have questions, please go to settings and view the privacy policy to view our contact information.
+If you are experiencing issues or have questions, please contact us at:

-We aim to respond within 24–48 hours.
+**mirroratechnologies@gmail.com**

 ---